-This I am speaking out of my own experience.
-On one my rides to Ladakh, the bearings of the rear wheel were cracked and I know how much trouble I had to go through because of it.
+I am speaking out of my own experience on this one.
+During one of my rides to Ladakh, the bearings of the rear wheel were cracked and I know how much trouble I had to go through because of it.
 Get the bearings checked to ensure they are not worn out.
-Also get the greasing done.
+While you were getting those looked at, get the greasing on the bearings done.

 When you go to get your motorcycle serviced, the mechanic would himself check parts like timing gear, piston rings, valves, swing arm bush, air Filter, spark plug, con set as part of the usual service but just check with him to be sure.

 Write these things down on a piece of paper and run it with the mechanic to make sure that everything was covered.